 Thor laughed.
 "Good luck with that."
 He sobered.
 "How did you hold up?"

 "About as well as might be expected," Fury sighed.
 "I tried for custody of Harry, but that went about as well you might expect, considering I had no direct tie to him.
-Remus tried as well, but as a werewolf, he'd have had a better chance of becoming Minister."
+Remus tried as well, but as a werewolf, he'd have had a better chance of becoming Minister.
+And Wanda's job meant that her taking Harry would be like signing his damn death warrant."
 He paced.
 "I knew Sirius was innocent, but only the Order of the Phoenix would even consider taking me at my word, and the politicians had found their scapegoat."

 "So you were never going to be listened to, not in a million years," Thor said, nodding.